chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 Conjugate Heat Transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Conjugate heat transfer enables the addition of solid regions in which the fluid dynamics is not solved for.
-To enable the presence of a solid region, ``number of solids`` must be put to 1.
+To enable the presence of a solid region, ``number of solids`` must be set to 1.
 By default, the region with the ``material_id=0`` will be the fluid region whereas the region with ``material_id=1`` will be the solid region.
-The physcal properties of the solid region are set in an identical fashion as those of the fluid.
+The physical properties of the solid region are set in an identical fashion as those of the fluid.

 .. warning::
   This is an experimental feature.
 It has not been tested on a large range of application cases.